-Why is e-Invoicing important?
+Why is e-invoicing important?

-- It removes the complexity associated with traditional invoice processing, distilling it down to just sending, converting and receiving invoices in the desired format.
+- It removes the complexity associated with traditional invoice processing, distilling it down to just sending, converting, and receiving invoices in the desired format.

-- As more and more businesses digitise their processes and regulatory bodies introduce new compliance requirements, having a system in place to capture digital records of transactions and deliver and receive them in an appropriate fashion is crucial.
+- As more and more businesses digitize their processes and regulatory bodies introduce new compliance requirements, having a system in place to capture digital records of transactions and deliver and receive them in an appropriate fashion is crucial.